Janine A. Davidson: Personal life

 Davidson is married to David Kilcullen, an author, strategist and counterinsurgency expert.

 Appointments and Accolades

-Davidson serves on the Department of Defense Policy Board, as a National Association of Public Administrators fellow and a life member of the Council on Foreign Relations.

-She recently served as a presidentially appointed commissioner for the National Commission on Military, National and Public Service.
+Davidson chairs the Defense Policy Board Advisory Committee.
+She is a National Association of Public Administrators fellow, a life member of the Council on Foreign Relations, and recently served as a presidentially appointed commissioner for the National Commission on Military, National and Public Service.

-Davidson's honors include: HillVets Top 100 Most Influential Veterans; University of South Carolina Distinguished Alumna; Secretary of the Navy Medal for Distinguished Public Service; Secretary of Defense Medal for Outstanding Public Service; Girl Scouts of Colorado 2018 “Woman of Distinction,” one of the Colorado Women’s Chamber of Commerce 2019 “Top 25 Most Powerful Women in Business,” a 2021 Denver Business Journal Most Admired CEO, and a 2022 9NEWS Leader of the Year finalist.
+Davidson's honors include: HillVets Top 100 Most Influential Veterans, University of South Carolina Distinguished Alumna, Secretary of the Navy Medal for Distinguished Public Service, Secretary of Defense Medal for Outstanding Public Service, Girl Scouts of Colorado 2018 “Woman of Distinction,” one of the Colorado Women's Chamber of Commerce 2019 “Top 25 Most Powerful Women in Business,” a 2021 Denver Business Journal Most Admired CEO, and a 2022 9NEWS Leader of the Year finalist.